John-Telek/Pi_SDR/README.md

 that I could detail the buid instructions on this site so everyone else can do it.
 Get everyone not just those who can.

+The build guides are below but fiest latest news.

 Development environment and dependencies courtesy of f4exb of sdrangel fame.
 Thanks mate. :)

 $ sudo apt-get update && sudo apt-get -y install build-essential \